sckott/beer_recipes/_posts/2013-05-27-brooklyn-pennant-ale.md

 + Wyeast 1968 London ESB Ale yeast (2nd choice: Wyeast 1028 London Ale yeast)
 + 1.25 cups Muntons extra-light DME

-Steps:
+### Steps:

-1. I'm doing whole grain, so I use a mash tun.
+1. I'm doing all grain, so I use a mash tun.
 Warmed up water in pot on stove to 154 degrees F. Then poured the whole three malts together into the cooler, and poured enough water on top of the malts to cover them.
 I stirred occasionally and measured temperature.
 If it was too cold I put in some hot water.
 After 90 min., vorlofted a bit, sparged with hotter water (160 deg F) a few times, and added back to pot.
 2. Brought volume in pot up to about 5 gallons.
 Bring to boil.
 3. Add
 	+ 1 oz.
 Fuggles hops (for bittering)